It’s college tour time, and parents and high school students are exploring all the options for the next step in their lives.

 In the United Kingdom, colleges are schools found with a university, and they do not award degrees or are a part of the program that the university used to award a degree.
 Colleges can even be something other than a learning institution and can be related to the facilities or accommodations in a university.
 Sometimes, the term college will refer to a secondary education institution where students can earn advanced qualifications.

 In Canada, the term college will usually refer to vocational, artistic, technical and scientific third state education.
 There is also a term in Canada of University college which means a college that is not recognized as being completely independent the same way as a university is.

 In Australia, the term college means secondary education and is not commonly used for specific vocational schools or schools inside a university.
 The term faculty is more often used instead of college at the third level of education.

 Harvard University versus Harvard College

-Which Should I Choose?
+University Vs. College: Which Should I Choose?

-Many people have the idea that going to a university is better than going to a college.
-Both are equal academically, but if the student prefers a school with a wider choice of classes and programs, a university may be a better fit.
+Many people have the idea that going to a university is better than going to a four year college.
+Both are equal academically, but if you prefer a school with a wider choice of classes and programs, a university may be a better fit.

 If you prefer small-sized classes and being able to interact more with their professors, a college might be a better option.
 Whether you go to Yale University or Columbia College, undergraduate students and graduate students and even prospective international students can find the school that will be the best fit.